docusign/docusign-rooms-java-client/README.md

 - com.auth0:java-jwt:3.4.1
 - org.bouncycastle:bcprov-jdk15on:1.60

+## Code examples

+DocuSign provides a sample application code referred to as a [Launcher](https://github.com/docusign/code-examples-java).
+The Launcher includes, besides a full set of eSignature code examples, a set of code examples and associated source files for six common Rooms use cases.
+These examples can use either the [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) or [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/) authentication flow.

-## OAuth Implementations
+## OAuth implementations

-For details regarding which type of OAuth grant will work best for your DocuSign integration, see the [REST API Authentication Overview](https://developers.docusign.com/rooms-api/guides/auth) guide located on the [DocuSign Developer Center](https://developers.docusign.com/).
+For details regarding which type of OAuth grant will work best for your DocuSign integration, see the [Choose OAuth Type](https://developers.docusign.com/platform/auth/choose/) guide located on the [DocuSign Developer Center](https://developers.docusign.com/).

-For security purposes, DocuSign recommends using the Authorization Code Grant flow.
+For security purposes, DocuSign recommends using the [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) flow.

 ## Support